steve8x8/Contour-NS/README.md

 have been processed through this software.
 If in doubt, use an approved device - like your trusted BG meter.

 For feedback, use the Issues.

+## Remarks

+- The Contour Next One meter can store up to 800 readings, and has a limit of 64k measurements in total.
+- The Contour Diabetes app keeps only the latest 1000 entries.
+  Blood-glucose measurements, meal recordings, insulin injections, exercise may be combined into a single entry.
+  Nevertheless, with a dozen entries per day, creating a 12-week BGDiary may force-close the app (since the case that the record limit has been reached isn't properly checked for).
+- All times are in the timezone of the meter, or the smartphone controlling it.
+  Be extra careful when hopping timezones, or during daylight savings switches.